cloudfoundry/korifi/helm/README.md

   # ID of the builder to use on source packages
   builderName: kpack-image-builder
-  # The container registry where app source packages will be stored
+  # Prefix to the container repository where app source packages will be stored
-  packageRegistry: index.docker.io/my-dockerhub-username
+  packageRepositoryPrefix: index.docker.io/my-dockerhub-username
   # Warn if user cert provided for login has a long expiry
   userCertificateExpirationWarningDuration: 168h